 - Of all the gloves, Cotton gloves were the cheapest glove.
 These gloves had the advantage of being warm and, therefore, were used for common wear.
 Cotton gloves came in many types and colors.
 One type of popular cotton glove was the Berlin, and although originally imported, by the 1850s, it was produced in large numbers in Nottingham and Leicester to the point they had “almost driven away the common beaver [gloves].”
 Jean, Satteen, and Cambric Gloves were also made from cotton but these gloves were worn only by women.
 Jean gloves were long wearing, whereas satteen and cambric gloves were just cheap gloves.

 - Silk gloves came in varying qualities with the quality determined by “weight and … neatness of workmanship.”
 Among the preferred silk gloves of the mid 1800s were French white silk gloves.
 They were extremely well made and, in fact, were considered “the best.”
 A figured silk net glove worn in the mid 1800s that was commonly worn by ladies was noted to be “extremely elegant and cool in summer.”
-An American fashion book noted in 1888 that “the most luxurious fabric gloves are of sewing silk with seamless fingers and Jersey openwork wrists … usually eight button in length and … in tan shades, golden browns and black.”
+Good Housekeeping, an American fashion publication, noted in 1888 that “the most luxurious fabric gloves are of sewing silk with seamless fingers and Jersey openwork wrists … usually eight button in length and … in tan shades, golden browns and black.”
 In comparison, spun silk gloves were remarkably cheap even though they came in white, black, and other colors.

 - Worsted gloves also came in many varieties, and although they were not as elegant as other gloves, they were extremely warm and popular for cold weather.
 Some worsted gloves were made from lambs’ wool and others from Shetland, but both were extremely soft and warm.
 Among the cheapest worsted gloves were German ones.